Birds of Prey (ski course): History

 The Birds of Prey course was developed for the 1999 World Championships, designed by Swiss Olympic downhill champion Bernhard Russi, a noted constructor of downhill race courses around the world.

 The first World Cup race was won by Kristian Ghedina of Italy in December 1997, but the course was then dominated by Austrians, led by the legendary Hermann Maier.
 He won three consecutive Birds of Prey downhills: the 1999 world title in front of 20,000 spectators, followed by World Cup victories in each of the next two seasons.

 All rounder Lasse Kjus won record all five discipline medals at 1999 World Championships (two gold and three silver medals).
 This outstanding achievement has not yet been repeated.

 In December 2004, Bode Miller and Daron Rahlves took first and second place, respectively, in the World Cup downhill race, the first ever one-two finish for American men in a downhill, and the first in any event in over two decades, since Phil & Steve Mahre in the 1984 Olympic slalom.
 The two Americans switched positions on the podium the following year.

 Due to a lack of snow in France at Val d'Isère in December 2011, the women's super G was replaced on Birds of Prey course.
 This is the only World Cup event for ladies held here until the 2024 World Cup event.
 Lindsey Vonn took the win.

 In November 2018, weather forced a lower start at 11158 ft, reducing the course length to 1.286 mi with a vertical drop of 2201 ft.
 With the flat section of the top eliminated, the winning time of 1:13.59 by Beat Feuz yielded an average speed of 62.9 mph and an average vertical descent of 29.9 ft per second.

 Course

-The downhill starting gate is at an elevation of 11427 ft, Super-G at 11155 ft and giant slalom at 10249 ft above sea level with the finish line at 8957 ft.
+The downhill starting gate is at an elevation of 11427 ft above sea level, Super-G at 11155 ft, and giant slalom at 10249 ft with the finish line at 8957 ft.

 The course is 1.71 mi in length, an average gradient of 31 percent (17 degrees), with a maximum gradient of 68 percent (34 degrees) in the middle.

 Rahlves' time of 1:39.59 in December 2003 is the fastest in competition for the full course, an average speed of 61.0 mph and an average vertical descent of 24.9 ft per second.

 The course that year had a vertical drop of 2484 ft and a length of 1.687 mi.

 The Red Tail Camp finish area is about 800 ft above the resort's main village.